writingmate/vibe-marketing/blog/articles/drafts/processed/best-ai-tools-for-lawyers.md

 **Paxton AI** ($99/user/month) targets smaller firms with a chat-first interface (<a href="https://www.paxton.ai/" target="_blank" rel="noopener noreferrer">Paxton AI</a>).
 Think ChatGPT specifically trained for litigation support.
 The price point makes it accessible for solo practitioners who can't afford enterprise solutions.

-**Henchman** ($125/user/month typically) does something clever Ã¢ÂÂ it pulls historical clauses from your document management system (<a href="https://www.henchman.io/pricing" target="_blank" rel="noopener noreferrer">Henchman</a>).
+**Henchman** ($125/user/month typically) does something clever ÃÂ¢ÃÂÃÂ it pulls historical clauses from your document management system (<a href="https://www.henchman.io/pricing" target="_blank" rel="noopener noreferrer">Henchman</a>).
 It's like having institutional memory at your fingertips, assuming your firm actually has a well-organized DMS (spoiler: most don't).

 Both feel less polished than the big players, but they're solving real problems for underserved markets.
 Worth watching, especially if you're not BigLaw.

-(image placeholder Ã¢ÂÂ alt: "Paxton chat")
+(image placeholder ÃÂ¢ÃÂÃÂ alt: "Paxton chat")

 ## What's Actually Coming Next (Based on What I'm Seeing)